-The economic difficulties that we are facing do not relate only to the current situation: they represent a signal of a structural underlying trend, that should not be overlooked in the context of a globalized development, characterized by a growing demand of materials that are available in a limited amount on our planet.
+The economic difficulties that we are facing do not relate only to the current situation: they represent a signal of a structural underlying trend, impact.

+Biggest supplier countries of critical raw materials to the EU that should not be overlooked in the context of a globalized development, characterized by a growing demand of materials that are available in a limited amount on our planet.
 The dynamic of the economic events proves it.